Braising is a method of preparing food through low and slow cooking with a small amount of liquid. The purpose of the liquid is to moderate the heat.

 Literature and Lore

-Henri-Paul Pellaprat, co-founder of Le Cordon Bleu cooking school in Paris, described the classic French definition of ‘braising’:
+Henri-Paul Pellaprat, co-founder of Le Cordon Bleu cooking school in Paris, described the classic French definition of ‘braising’.
+It absolutely involved both an oven and browning the food first:

 When larger cuts are braised, the technique tends to be called “pot roasting” in North America.